Skip to content

 • Adularescence: Moonstone exhibits a phenomenon called adularescence, characterized by a soft, milky sheen that appears to glide across the surface.
 The sheen is usually bluish or white.

-• Translucence: Moonstone is typically translucent with a pale body color, often resembling the moon's ethereal glow.
+• Translucence: Moonstone is typically translucent with pale body colour, often resembling the moon's ethereal glow.

-• Colors: While blue and white are common, moonstone can also display peach, gray, and rainbow hues.
+• Colours: While blue and white are common, moonstones can also display peach, gray, and rainbow hues.

 Opal:

-• Play of Colors: Opal is renowned for its play of color, where vibrant flashes and patterns of multiple colors change as the stone is moved.
+• Play of Colors: Opal is renowned for its play of colour, where vibrant flashes and patterns of multiple colours change as the stone is moved.

 • Formation: Opal's play of colors is caused by silica spheres diffracting light.
 Precious opal showcases the most vivid play, while common opal lacks the same effect.

-• Diversity: Opal's color patterns can range from pinfire to harlequin, and its color combinations are virtually endless.
+• Diversity: Opal's colour patterns can range from pinfire to harlequin, and its colour combinations are virtually endless.

 While all three gemstones possess iridescence, each has its distinct visual signature.
 Labradorite's labradorescence, moonstone's adularescence, and opal's play of colors offer a diverse spectrum of iridescent beauty for jewelry enthusiasts to admire and enjoy.